Poll taxes in the United States

+Poll taxes were used in the United States until they were outlawed following the Voting Rights Act of 1965.
+Poll taxes (taxes of a fixed amount on every liable individual, regardless of their income) had also been a major source of government funding among the colonies and states which went on to form the United States.
+Poll taxes became a tool of disenfranchisement in the South during Jim Crow, following the end of Reconstruction.
+This form of disenfranchisement was common until the Voting Rights Act, which is considered one of the most monumental pieces of civil rights legislation ever passed.
+The Voting Rights Act followed the Twenty-fourth Amendment to the United States Constitution, which prohibited both Congress and the states from implementing poll taxes, but only for federal elections.

+Description

 A poll tax is a tax of a fixed sum on every liable individual (typically every adult), without reference to income or resources.
+Various privileges of citizenship, including voter registration or issuance of driving licenses and resident hunting and fishing licenses, were conditioned on payment of poll taxes to encourage the collection of this tax revenue.
+In places that instituted a cumulative poll tax, missed poll taxes from prior years must also be paid to receive the restricted privileges.

+History

-Although often associated with states of the former Confederate States of America, poll taxes were also in place in some northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont and Wisconsin.
+Although often associated with states of the former Confederate States of America, poll taxes were also in place in some northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, Rhode Island, and Wisconsin.
 Poll taxes had been a major source of government funding among the colonies which formed the United States.
-Poll taxes made up from one-third to one-half of the tax revenue of colonial Massachusetts.
-Various privileges of citizenship, including voter registration or issuance of driving licenses and resident hunting and fishing licenses, were conditioned on payment of poll taxes to encourage the collection of this tax revenue.
+For instance, poll taxes made up from one-third to one-half of the tax revenue of colonial Massachusetts.

 Property taxes assumed a larger share of tax revenues as land values rose when population increases encouraged settlement of the American West.
-Some western states found no need for poll tax requirements; but poll taxes and payment incentives remained in eastern states, and some links to voter registration were modified following the American Civil War until court action following ratification of the 24th Amendment in 1964.
+Some western states found no need for poll tax requirements; but poll taxes and payment incentives remained in eastern states.